The essential regularity of singular connections in geometry: Abstract

 \section{Abstract}

-In this paper we accomplish three things: (i) We discover the geometric (true) regularity of affine connections, their {\it essential} (highest possible) {\it regularity}, a geometric property independent of starting atlas. (ii) We give a {\it checkable} necessary and sufficient condition for determining whether or not connections are at their essential regularity, based on the relative regularity of the connection and its Riemann curvature. (iii) We introduce a {\it computable} procedure for lifting any $L^p$ affine connection in an atlas ($p>n$), to a new atlas in which the connection exhibits its essential regularity.
-To accomplish this, we prove that the {\it RT-equations}, originally designed by the authors to locally lift the regularity of singular connections by just one derivative, surprisingly, also induce an implicit hidden regularization of the Riemann curvature tensor, together with a global regularization of transition maps between regularizing coordinate charts.
-From this we deduce a multi-step regularization of the connection, and construct a new atlas in which the connection exhibits its essential regularity.
-The present paper is a culmination of the theory of the RT-equations which provides a computable iterative procedure for lifting an atlas to a new atlas in which the connection exhibits its essential regularity, applicable to {\it any} $L^p$ affine connection defined in a $W^{2,p}$ starting atlas, $p>n$.
-Taken all together, this provides a definitive theory for determining whether or not singularities in an $L^p$ affine connection are essential or removable by coordinate transformation, together with an explicit procedure for lifting removable singularities to their essential regularity, both locally and globally, $p>n$.
-This includes GR shock wave singularities and cusp singularities (continuous metrics with infinite gradients), both obstacles to numerical simulation, but not yet black hole type singularities where $p\leq n$ and metrics are unbounded and discontinuous.
-It is well known that manifolds by themselves do not carry any intrinsic level of regularity.
-We propose the essential regularity of a connection to be the point where an intrinsic level of regularity enters the subject of Geometry.
+This paper, a culmination of the authors' theory of the RT-equations, accomplishes the following: (i) We discover there is a true (geometric) regularity associated with every affine connection, its {\it essential regularity}, the highest possible regularity achievable by coordinate transformation, a geometric property independent of starting atlas. (ii) We give a checkable necessary and sufficient condition for determining whether or not a connection is at its essential regularity in a given atlas, based on the relative regularity of the connection and its Riemann curvature. (iii) We introduce a computable procedure based on the RT-equations for lifting any $L^p$ affine connection given in a starting atlas, to a new atlas in which the connection exhibits its essential regularity.
+This resolves the long-standing problem of determining whether or not a singularity in an affine connection is removable or essential, applicable to any connection with components locally in $L^p$, $p>n$, general enough to include GR shock wave and cusp singularities in General Relativity.
+Since a manifold by itself does not carry an intrinsic level of regularity, the authors propose that the essential regularity of a connection marks the point at which an intrinsic level of regularity enters the subject of geometry.